 Initially planned for Fall 2020, the ADS-Michigan was postponed due to the COVID-19 pandemic and the war in Nagorno-Karabakh.
 The ADS-Michigan resumed in Spring 2022 and was brought to a successful conclusion at the end of July 2022.

 The ADS-Michigan was conducted by using the following methods:

 - Quantitative questionnaires comprised of 45-50 questions (about 20-30 minutes long)

 Face to face confidential interviews with select members of Armenian community

-The ADS questionnaire will be available in four languages — English, Eastern Armenian, Western Armenian and Russian — both online and in paper formats.
-The interviews will be conducted in English, Armenian and Russian based on the respondents’ language abilities and desire.
+The ADS questionnaire was available in four languages — English, Eastern Armenian, Western Armenian and Russian — both online and in paper formats.
+The interviews were conducted in English, Armenian and Russian based on the respondents’ language abilities and desire.